-To integrate StatsD and Amazon EMR with your monitoring system, reach out to MetricFire.
+To integrate StatsD and Amazon EMR with your monitoring system, please reach out to MetricFire.
 Book a demo with the MetricFire team to discuss integrating StatsD and Amazon EMR and how that can support your monitoring system.

 StatsD is a network daemon that runs on the Node.js platform and listens for statistics, like counters and timers.
 StatsD sends this information over UDP or TCP from your server or network to your monitoring server.
 In most cases, your StatsD will send aggregates to one or more pluggable backend services (e.g., Graphite).